Visit Us at Grow It Green -

 Join our Farm staff at the Urban Farm or Early Street Community Garden for an opportunity to help sow the seeds of change in our community.
-The Urban Farm is New Jersey’s largest public school garden and the perfect site for your next scout group or class outing!
-This agricultural teaching garden, located on land owned by the Morris School District, allows us to bring high-quality, agriculture education to the Morristown Area Community in an urban setting, where vacant land is difficult to come by.
+The Urban Farm is New Jersey’s largest public school garden and the perfect site for your next girl scout group or class outing!
+This agricultural teaching garden, located on land owned by the Morris School District, allows us to bring high-quality, farm-based education to the Morristown Area Community in an urban setting, where vacant land is difficult to come by.
 Lessons are adapted to seasonal changes, as well as what produce is available at the Urban Farm at the time of the field trip.
-However, classes can be tailored to the needs of teachers and developed to align with what students are learning in the classroom.
-Lessons can be geared for children pre-school age through college.
-Typically classroom visits include a local tasting, planting activity and educational component.
-Lessons are one hour in length and the cost is $10/student.
-A Certificate of Insurance is required for your group to visit the Farm.

 Urban Farm Field Trip Lesson Examples -

 Spectacular Seeds: Students will investigate the amazing world of seeds.
 Inside each tiny seed are the makings of a new plant.
 Students will dissect and observe a seed, sow some seeds for growing, and gather seeds for future planting (recommended for August-October all ages)

 Goodnight Garden: (in-season) Help Farmer Shaun prepare the garden for the winter by planting cover crops, garlic, and covering plants with row covers.
 Learn how we extend our growing season at the farm into the winter in our high tunnels.
 Gather seeds from flowers surrounding the farm to create your own seed packet to plant next year.
 (Recommended October-November for all ages)